-- 1. All cash received must be paid into the school Office and properly receipted.
+- 1. All cash and cheques received must be paid into the school Bursary/Stationery Shop and properly receipted.
 This includes trading income, other local funds receipts and reimbursements for learning materials. - 2.
 No cash received can be used to pay accounts in cash. - 3.
 Only delegated staff may handle cash. - 4.
-All receipts must be banked as soon as possible and preferably within one working week of receipt. - 5.
-All cash kept on the premises must be kept secure and under the control of a delegated person.
+All receipts must be banked as soon as possible and preferably within one working day of receipt. - 5.
+All cash and cheques kept on the premises must be kept secure and under the control of a delegated person.